Assembling your own hanging basket with flowers and plants that match your style can be a satisfying experience.

 Fuchsia are normally grown when container gardening or in a hanging basket.

 Succulents are certainly a growing trend in the gardening world.
-Their desert origin allow them to withstand heat fairly well (depending on the variety), and their looks can add style to your hanging basket.
+Their desert origin allows them to withstand heat fairly well (depending on the variety), and their looks add beauty to your hanging basket.

-Lantana are beautiful mounding spreaders.
+Lantana plants are beautiful mounding spreaders.
 These plants will produce small clusters of blooms with bright colors.

 Looking to grow a hanging basket in the early spring or fall?
-Pansies are a great option for you.
+Pansies are a great option for this time of year.

 Pansies are known for their hardiness with cold temperatures and they don’t grow the best in the heat so they are a great option for hanging baskets that are started early or later in the summer.

 Here’s how to water pansies.

 Similar to lantana, verbena will spread out in a hanging basket and produce flowers vigorously.